 For off-site bidders

 If someone can’t attend your auction event but wants to bid on items, having a list of items available online is a godsend.
 They can register and check into your auction just like attendees.
 Instead of walking up and down the lines of auction items, they can scroll through the items you’ve already built.
-Placing and updating bids is just as easy for remote bidders as it is for in-person bidders, and they receive the same in-app notifications as their friends at the event.
+Placing and updating bids is just as easy for remote bidders as it is for in-person bidders, and app bidders receive the same in-app notifications as their friends at the event.

 This is an exceptional option for out-of-state donors, donors who come down with a cold or injury, donors on vacation… anyone who has their eye on an auction item but can’t attend the event.